Capacitor test Kit ORDER Parts Index Tattoo Supplies Index ©2006UnimaxNYC

 4) The older they get the greater the incidence of failure.

-Before using a new capacitor run your machine feeling the capacitor for excess heat.
+Before using a new capacitor run your machine putting your finger on the capacitor and feeling if it starts to get hot.
+You will know within a few seconds.
 "Hot" is excess heat.
 Capacitors should not feel hot to the touch.

-Do not run a tattoo machine if the capacitor feels hot to the touch or shows a lot of sparking.
-Replace the capacitor before continuing.
+Do not run your machine if the capacitor feels hot to the touch.

 The letters